greenina/TWIX/reports/DP4.md

 ---

-We set up our POV using user needs and insights.
+//////We re-stated our POV using user needs and insights.
 We were inspired by the interview results we conducted interviews in the past.

 - **POV**